Battle of Paso de las Damas: The battle

 During the battle, Major General Francisco Carrillo suffered a severe contusion to his face and the then Lieutenant Colonel Enrique Loynaz del Castillo was knocked off his horse, which collapsed on top of him, causing injuries.
 Given the lack of ammunition and the Spanish push, the Cuban troops withdrew in an orderly fashion.
 At that moment, an enemy bullet went through Serafín Sánchez's body, from the right shoulder to the left.
 His last words were: "They have killed me, that is nothing!
 Keep going!"

 While the rear guard detained the enemy, the Cubans transported the body of General Sánchez to a safe place.
-The general died at 5:15 at November 18, 1896.
+The general died at 5:15 on 18 November 1896.
 He was buried the next day.

 Aftermath

 With this battle, the Mambí Army lost an important and experienced general, who, together with the previous deaths of Guillermón Moncada, Flor Crombet, José Martí and José Maceo, was added to the list of Cuban generals killed in this war, significantly affecting the military capacity of the Cubans.